marjcobero/100daysofcode/README.md

 ![studytimer](https://user-images.githubusercontent.com/69501884/129439199-71ec2d33-da9b-4822-8ca9-55b53748e05f.gif)

 * Day 29 - i made a password manager to help me keep up with my passwords, its not internet base but it can save your password to the data.txt on your IDE of choice.
-This is another Tkinter GUI experiment with pyperclip.
+This is another Tkinter GUI experiment with pyperclip. src https://pypi.org/project/pyperclip/

 ![passwordmanager](https://user-images.githubusercontent.com/69501884/129504634-a2aa5a1f-1e17-4e35-832e-95ed274703a1.gif)